-CO1: To develop student's ability to select and apply appropriate financial tools within an organization.
-CO2:To Obtain an overview of useful tools for analyzing a firm's profitability, growth, and risk, including financial ratios, common-size financial statements, and percentage change financial statements, as well as how to use this information to forecast the future business activities of a firm, and to value a firm.
+[CO.1].
+Develop student's ability to select and apply appropriate financial tools within an organization.
+[CO.2].
+Obtain an overview of useful tools for analyzing a firm's profitability, growth, and risk, including financial ratios, common-size financial statements, and percentage change financial statements, as well as how to use this information to forecast the future business activities of a firm, and to value a firm.

-CO3: To Familiarize with the Developments in Financial Reporting.
+[CO.3].
+Familiarize with the Developments in Financial Reporting.

-CO4:To Imbibe interest on unique concepts of annual report like Auditors Report, Directors Report, Management Discussion and Analysis.
+[CO.4].
+Imbibe interest on unique concepts of annual report like Auditors Report, Directors Report, Management Discussion and Analysis.